Performing Arts at Gobowen

 Were you born to perform?

-Performing Arts students have the opportunity to explore a range of core skills, such as dance and movement, script work, theatre in education, prop and scenery making and much more.
+Performing Arts pathway students, at our Gobowen campus, have the opportunity to explore a range of core skills.
+These include dance and movement, script work, theatre in education, prop and scenery making and much more.
 Whatever your interest, there will be a role for you to take part and have fun with.

-Twice a year, students perform a show to members of the public and members of the College, which showcases their talents whether it be in front of, or behind, the stage.
+Twice a year, students perform a show to members of the public and members of the college.
+These shows are always spectacular, and showcase students’ talents whether it be on or behind the stage.

 Develop your skills